-Kanban limits works-in-progress and uses a highly visual status board to allow team members to prioritize tasks they can accomplish.
-This method has become popular in the software development and product management field over the last decade or so, although it originates in the 1950s.
+Kanban limits WIP and uses a highly visual board to allow team members to observe how items move through their workflow.
+This method has become popular over the last decade or so, although it originates in the 1950s.
 The modern use of Kanban in technology started around 2004.

-The Toyota Story
+Discover The Toyota Story

-Key Elements of Kanban
+Identify the Key Elements of Kanban

-There are 6 key elements in Kanban:
+There are six key elements in Kanban:

-Improve/Evolve - Continuous improvement is a core concept in Kanban.
+Improve/evolve - Continuous improvement is a core concept in Kanban.
 A culture of running experiments and trying to improve and evolve is essential.

-Explicit Policies - You can't improve something that you don't understand.
+Explicit policies - You can't improve something that you don't understand.
 Any policy that relates to status updates enables the team to effectively decide if a given task is suitable to be worked on and when the status has changed.